 Recipe for Blackened Shrimp Salad with Champagne Vinaigrette

-I hope you give this shrimp salad recipe a try and if you do, please come back and give the recipe a star rating.
+I hope you give this shrimp bacon salad recipe a try and if you do, please come back and give the recipe a star rating.
 And leave a comment about your experience with the recipe.

 And if you have a favorite way to use Blackened Shrimp, let me know, I’d love to give it a try.
 I’m thinking there’s a great blackened shrimp pasta recipe out there.